kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/02-refactoring-functional-components.md

   }
 ```

-* We are going to set our `state` equal to at the start to an empty array for `videos`.
-Since we are going to have a bunch of videos, `videos` seems like an appropriate name.
-We will have an array of objects (which will be videos) so that is why we use the empty array to start with
+* We are going to set our `state` equal to at the start to an empty array for `videos`
+* Since we are going to have a bunch of videos, `videos` sees like an appropriate name
+* We will have an array of objects (which will be videos) so that is why we use the empty array to start with

 ## Do we want video data to be empty at the start of our app?
+* No
-No. We should pre-populate our app with video data right from the start
+* We should **pre-populate** our app with video data right from the start

 ```
 import React, { Component } from 'react';